-As of December 31, 2021, we had 5.4 million shares available for issuance under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which replaced our 2012 Omnibus Incentive Plan (as amended and restated) (the "2012 Plan"), and 1.4 million shares available for issuance under our 2021 Employee Stock Purchase Plan (the "Employee Stock Purchase Plan"), which replaced our 2012 Employee Stock Purchase Plan.
-We have outstanding awards under the 2021 Plan, as well as the 2012 Plan.
+As of April 1, 2022, we had 5.4 million shares available for issuance under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which replaced our 2012 Omnibus Incentive Plan (as amended and restated) (the "2012 Plan"), and 1.4 million shares available for issuance under our 2021 Employee Stock Purchase Plan (the "Employee Stock Purchase Plan"), which replaced our 2012 Employee Stock Purchase Plan.
+We have outstanding awards under the 2021 Plan and the 2012 Plan.
 Following the adoption of the 2021 Plan, no additional awards have been or will be made under the 2012 Plan.
 Under the 2021 Plan, we have the ability to issue incentive stock options ("ISOs"), non-statutory stock options ("NSOs"), stock appreciation rights ("SARs"), restricted stock awards ("RSAs"), unrestricted stock awards, stock units (including restricted stock units ("RSUs") and performance-based restricted stock units ("PRSUs")), performance awards, cash awards, and other share-based awards to employees, directors, consultants and advisors.
 The ISOs and NSOs must be granted at an exercise price, and the SARs must be granted at a base value, per share of not less than 100% of the closing price of a share of our common stock on the date of grant (or, if no closing price is reported on that date, the closing price on the immediately preceding date on which a closing price was reported) (110% in the case of certain ISOs).
-Options granted under the 2012 Plan primarily vested based on certain market-based and performance-based awards granted and outstanding as of December 31, 2021 are subject to accelerated vesting upon a change in control of the Company.
+Options granted under the 2012 Plan primarily vested based on certain market-based and performance-based criteria and generally have a term of four years to seven years.
+Certain of the share-based awards granted and outstanding as of April 1, 2022 are subject to accelerated vesting upon a change in control of the Company.